MicrosoftDocs/power-platform/power-platform/guidance/white-papers/environment-strategy.md

 ![Diagram illustrating environment routing creating developer environments in the designated group  which are then moved to more structurally specific groups ](media/environment-strategy/image10.png)

-Figure After environment routing creates developer environments in the designated group, move them to more structurally specific groups.
+*Figure: After environment routing creates developer environments in the designated group, move them to more structurally specific groups.*

 Moving environments is a manual action today, but you'll be able to automate it when the Power Platform admin connector supports the group feature in a future update.